munificent/craftinginterpreters/book/statements-and-state.md

 That `IDENTIFIER` clause matches a single identifier token, which is understood to be the name of the variable being accessed.

-These new grammar rules need their corresponding syntax trees.
-We add a new statement tree for a variable declaration:
+These new grammar rules get their corresponding syntax trees.
+Over in the AST generator, we add a new statement tree for a variable declaration:

 ^code var-stmt-ast (1 before, 1 after)

 It stores the name token so we know what it's declaring, along with the initializer expression.
-If there isn't an initializer, that's `null`.
+(If there isn't an initializer, that's `null`.)

 Then we add an expression node for accessing a variable: